Yoshida35/Discord-Bot/README.md

 Qrcode:
 Makes a qr code.
 If there is an error than I didn't run it since I'm still trying to use Visual Studios.

+Qrdecode:
+Decodes the qr code.
+If there is an error than I didn't run it since I'm still trying to use Visual Studios.